Half Moon, Herne Hill: Music venue

 The Half Moon was the venue where The Alarm announced their new name to the world in January 1981, and performed a second gig in May 1982.
 It also hosted the first ever gig by Then Jerico in 1983, and the first gig by Gavin Rossdale of Bush.
-Rossdale says, "My first gig was in the Half Moon pub in Herne Hill – I was standing on the stage thinking, 'Why the f*** did I do this?'
-But after that, it all went pretty well."

 The era of New wave music in the early 1980s was a particularly rich period in the Half Moon's music history, with a succession of bands and performers including The Stray Cats, The Comsat Angels, The Triffids, The Sound, The Go-Betweens, The Chameleons, Jason and the Scorchers, and Billy Bragg all appearing.
 The Billy Bragg gig on 12 December 1983 was reviewed in both Sounds and Melody Maker, "Pity (Billy Bragg's) doting followers, who arrived in their buzzing droves, didn't have the decency to stay for the main act."
-By 5 January 1984, Bragg had graduated to performing at London's Institute of Contemporary Arts (ICA), which he recalls saying, "None of this bollocking about playing the Half Moon and the Rock Garden, this was a proper gig that got proper reviews by everyone."

 Writing in The Guardian in 1981, Robin Denselow states, "The Half Moon, Herne Hill, South London, is established as a testing ground for bands who often move on to greater things."
 The Half Moon was also a venue for more well-known acts going back to their roots, hosting gigs by Steve Marriott in 1984, and Grammy Award winner Albert Lee in 1990.
 In 1998, "The Bard of Salford" John Cooper Clarke performed at the Half Moon.

 In 2003, punk rock band The Parkinsons played the pub.
 More recent acts at the Half Moon during the tenancy of Robert Harrison from 2006 to 2013, include Paloma Faith, Kae Tempest (with their band Sound of Rum in 2009), Rumer, The Beat, The Handsome Family, The Wonderstuff, The Coal Porters, Wilko Johnson, and Turin Brakes.
 Chris Sievey's comic persona Frank Sidebottom appeared onstage in June 2007.
 The musician and founder of 2 Tone Records, Jerry Dammers, also used the Half Moon as a rehearsal space during this time.
 The beginning of the pub's relationship with 2 Tone Records dates back to the early 1980s, when bands from the label, such as The Swinging Cats and The Higsons played there.